The Pick a Niche Kit (Revised and Updated)

 Here’s what could happen to you, when you pick your niche:

 - Fame: You become known as an expert in your area of focus.

 - Fortune: You can command higher fees for your expertise.

 - Choice: You get the work you want – your dream projects -- instead of taking whatever comes along.

 - Success: You achieve your personal and business goals.

 If any of those things appeal to you, then it’s time…here’s how you do it.

 How to Pick A Niche

-There are 4 simple steps to the process of picking a niche and in Marketing Mentor’s Pick a Niche Kit (revised and updated for 2018!), you’ll be guided step-by-step through that process:
+There are 4 simple steps to the process of picking a niche and in Marketing Mentor’s Pick a Niche Kit (revised and updated!), you’ll be guided step-by-step through that process:

 AND THE BONUS ebook from FlauntMyDesign.com: